SMC Concrete and Construction LLC

 What does SMC specialize in?
 How far do you travel?

 "When we first started out, we were working a lot with decorative concrete.
 Today, we have transitioned over to the production of grain storage.
-We specialize in the commercial and Ag sector of construction, primarily Ag.
+We specialize in the commercial and Ag sectors of construction, primarily Ag.
 As of now, we focus most on grain storage, grain bins, and material handling.
 We also work with steel buildings and concrete.
 We travel all over to meet our customer's needs.
 We like to stay within a 100 miles radius and have taken on projects all over Kansas and Nebraska"

 How many employees do you have working for you?